sagadana/migrator/README.md

 - Parallel Procesing: Break data into chunks and load in parallel
 - Continuous Replication: Watch for new changes and replicate them

+## Terms

+**State Store**: Used for storing migration & replication states **Datasource**: Connector to data origin.
+E.g Database, File, Bucket **Pipeline**: Migration or Replication integration to transfer data from one datasource to another

 ## Datasources

 | Datasource | Status  | Read(R) / Write(W) | Continuous Replication                  |